English I – Foundations of Critical Writing and Reading

 English IV – Techniques of Writing Research Papers (British Literature)

 Ancient World History is taught in grade nine and Modern World History in grade ten.
 Juniors take a survey course in United States History, and seniors have a choice among Government and Politics, or Social and Political Philosophy.
+Courses include:

 Government and Politics

 The Mathematics Department offers three core sequences to coincide with students’ needs.
 Regular and Advanced placement is determined by previous performance, examination, and permission from the department chairman.
+Courses include:

 The Science Department is dedicated to providing all students a solid foundation in biology, chemistry, and physics.
 The science program emphasizes basic concepts, facts, how new knowledge is discovered and validated, the process of science, and the influence of science on society.
+Course includes:

-This course is designed to build upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing.
+English Foundational Courses are designed to build upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing.
 The course introduces students to various genres of literature through writing exercises often linked to the reading selections.
 Students learn literary analysis skills.
 They also learn to write persuasive, critical, and creative multi-paragraph thematic essays and compositions.
 In upper-level courses, students write essays and learn the techniques of writing research papers.

-The course is designated to effectively assist students, teachers individualize and/or make use of small group instruction in basic math.
+Mathematics Foundational Courses are designated to effectively assist students, teachers individualize and/or make use of small group instruction in basic math.
 The teaching techniques emphasize the use of manipulative and other tools, including technological tools in a laboratory setting.